Venorcis/BWMirror-Generator/README.md

             }
         });

-        // if you pass true, blocks indefinitely and keeps Broodwar instance
+        // if you pass false, blocks indefinitely and keeps a Broodwar
-        // connection to keep playing subsequent matches.
+        // instance connection to keep playing subsequent matches.
-        // if you pass false, startGame will return after a single match and
+        // if you pass true, startGame will return after a single match and
         // disconnects from the Broodwar instance. you can call startGame as
         // many times as you wish in this case. mirror.startGame(true);